davidtchiu/davidtchiu.github.io/teaching/cs161/lab7.loops/index.md

   ```

 2. **(Arrays + Nested Loops)** Write a method called `median()` which inputs an integer array and returns the median.
 The median of an array is defined to be the value in the list that has an equal number of values larger and smaller than itself.
 For instance, the median of `[3, 5, 7, 3, 9, 8, 2]` is `5`, because there are three numbers less than 5, and three numbers greater than 5.
-For each value `x[i]` in the array `x`, you need to traverse the array again and count up the numbers greater than and less than `x[i]` (keep two counters).
+For each value `x[i]` in the array `x`, you need to traverse the array again (skipping itserlf) and count up the values greater than and less than `x[i]` (keep two counters).
 If these counters are equal, then return `x[i]` to be the median.

   - The algorithm described above only works for odd-length arrays, so make sure you use those for input while testing.
 (How would you modify your algorithm to work with even-length arrays?)